TonyChibi/git_instruction/git_instruction.md

  git commit -m "comment about this version, which is stricly necessarry"

+ __Also you may want some files to be <a name="untracked_files">untracked</a>.
+For this you may create a folder with name "git.ignore" then stage and commit that changes.
+Then all files you don't want to be tracked you can just place in that folder, and they wouldn't show up__

 ## <a name="branching">Branching</a>
 __To <a name="create_branch">create branch</a> the command is folowing:__